-You don’t have to be a certified Aromatherapist to incorporate the benefits of essential oils
+You don’t have to be a certified Aromatherapist to incorporate the benefits of

 in your daily life.
 By learning the basics of Aromatherapy, you can explore the magical qualities of essential oils and formulate your own blends.
 In this 3-part series